-Crispy on the outside and meltingly creamy within, Fondant Potatoes (pommes fondant) are a classic French side dish that's restaurant worthy but easy to make at home.
+Crispy on the outside and meltingly creamy within, Fondant Potatoes (pommes de terre fondantes) are a classic French side dish that's restaurant worthy but easy to make at home.

 Ingredients You Need to Make Fondant Potatoes

 - Yukon Gold Potatoes: Look for 4, long cylindrical potatoes of similar size.